 Lee will make you smile while she moves and does her thing.
 Check her out here:

 And finally, our most current rig is Goosh, a type of a big friendly giant dude that you’d rather have on your side.

 But don’t be misled by his gentleness, when he lets his ridiculously massive arms do the talking he can be very persuasive.

 You can check Goosh Maya Rig at:

-So, if you want to have a go with an appealing, easy to use and lightweight rigs while animating your projects, you should check out our rigs.
+So, if you want to have a go with appealing, easy to use, and lightweight Maya rigs while animating your projects, you should check out our rigs.